 You’ve cooked up your chicken wings, invited over your friends and are ready to cheer on your team for Super Bowl Sunday.
-Whether you’re rooting for the Seahawks, the Patriots or just watching the commercials or halftime show, remember to be considerate of your pets.
+Whether you’re rooting for the Seahawks, the Patriots or just watching the commercials or the halftime show, remember to be considerate of your pets.

 The increase in noise and added people in your home can cause unneeded stress to your animals.
 Before your friends come over, follow these tips to keep your furry friends safe for Super Bowl Sunday.

 Caffeinated drinks such as cola can cause issues for your pet.
-This can include restlessness, muscle tremors, breathing issues and heart palpitations.
+This can include restlessness, muscle tremors, breathing issues, and heart palpitations.
 In addition, avoid letting your pets consume any sort of alcohol.
 Beer, liquor and wine can have damaging effects on your pet’s liver and brain.
 In fact, just two teaspoons of whiskey can cause a 5-pound cat to go into a coma.
 Just one additional teaspoon could be deadly for your cat.

 Avoid the Guacamole

-Guacamole and tortilla chips are the staple to many Super Bowl parties.
+Guacamole and tortilla chips are the staples to many Super Bowl parties.
 Even though you and your guests can enjoy this delicious snack, there are three things in guacamole that can be harmful to your pets.
 Avocados, garlic and onions can be harmful when consumed by animals.
 Garlic and onions can damage your pet’s red blood cells and also cause gastrointestinal irritation.
 The leaves, fruit and seeds of avocados contain Persin, which can cause your pets to have severe diarrhea or vomiting.
 It can make breathing difficult and fluid can collect around their heart if consumed.

 Chicken wings can be extremely harmful to your pets.
 Avoid the temptation to give your pets scraps.
 Smaller bones found in chicken, as well as other birds, can easily be consumed by your pet.
 This can lead to possible choking hazards.
 If a bone splinters or splits, this can also cause tearing in your pet’s gastrointestinal tract.
 In addition to these risks, the increase in salt can also be damaging to your pet.
 Signs your pet has consumed too much salt include diarrhea, vomiting, tremors, and elevated body temperature or seizures.

 With more people coming and going from your home, it will be easier for your pets to slip out the door.
-Make sure your pet has their tags and collar on before your party.
-In addition, it is important to get your pets microchpped.
+Make sure your pet has its tags and collar on before your party.
+In addition, it is important to get your pets microchipped.
 For just $10, you can bring your pet to the Humane Society of Greater Dayton and we will microchip your pets for you.
 No appointments are needed and the whole process takes less than 10 minutes to do.